-Now, last weekend (May 25th) All Elite Wrestling ran it's debut event as a promotion and nailed it.
-Their goal was to get people excited about future events, including their weekly TV series to debut in the fall, and they did that.
+On May 25, 2019, All Elite Wrestling ran its debut event as a promotion and nailed it.
+Their goal was to get people excited about future events, including their weekly TV series, and they did that.
 Cody Rhodes and the Young Bucks put on an amazing show.
 Expectations were high, and whether it met the expectations or not, fans were thrilled to have a new product to enjoy.
-12,000 people filled the MGM Grand Garden Arena, and while Pay-per-view numbers have yet to be announced, this is an exciting era for wrestling fans.
+12,000 people filled the MGM Grand Garden Arena.
+This is an exciting era for wrestling fans.

 Two Different Businesses in Two Different Industries